“Apology accepted, Captain Needa.”

 I’d like to focus on why people fail to forgive, even though a heartfelt and repentant apology is offered.
 It’s a difficult thing to face, especially when you’ve taken the time to face your demons, approach someone with humility and say those two words, “I’m sorry.”
 But I might point out – if you find yourself angry if someone withholds forgiveness, your heart still might not be in the right place.
 But that’s a topic for later.

-So let’s get to a few reasons why people withhold forgiveness:
+So let’s get to 5 reasons people won’t forgive:

 1. They want you to jump through more hoops.